Back in college I developed an eating disorder, and with it came a thigh gap. Little did I know how many more gaps it would create in my life.

 I felt the need to exercise excessively to compensate for my active social life.
 I’m not going to lie: I drank a lot in college…and I mean A LOT.
 I went to Syracuse, how else was I supposed to stay warm?!
 (No amount of layers or blankets could keep my underweight body from shivering.
 I used to sit on the floor against the heater in my room.)

 And with drinking comes drunk food feasts.
 These were the only times I would allow myself to fully indulge in food.
 I housed mac and cheese in bread bowls, pizza, fries, brownies, chips, cereal…pretty much anything in sight.
 I remember making bagel after bagel, standing over the toaster in attempts to warm my frail frame while the dough crisped up.
-My closest friends used to enjoy watching me drunk eat, because it was the only time they really saw me let lose.
+My closest friends used to enjoy watching me drunk eat, because it was the only time they really saw me let loose.

 I used to order chicken noodle soup and eat around the noodles.
 Instead of eating the pretzels that came with the hummus snack packs, I would find carrots or some other vegetable.
 I didn’t enjoy going to restaurants because I wasn’t in control of how the food was prepared.
 But my stomach was flat, I weighed under 100 pounds, everyone always told me how skinny I looked, and I finally had the thigh gap I used to yearn for.